Stephen Timms: Parliamentary career

 In February 2013 Timms abstained on the second reading of the Marriage (Same Sex Couples) Act 2013.
 Subsequently, in May 2013 he voted against the bill's third and final reading, opposing the legalisation of same-sex marriage within England and Wales.

 Timms was again re-elected at the 2015 general election with an increased vote share of 77.6% and an increased majority of 34,252.

 Following the 2015 Labour leadership election, he was offered a junior shadow Treasury position by new leader Jeremy Corbyn but chose to turn it down and return to the backbenches.

 Timms supported Owen Smith in the failed attempt to replace Jeremy Corbyn in the 2016 Labour leadership election.

 At the snap 2017 general election, Timms was again re-elected with an increased vote share of 83.2% and an increased majority of 39,883.
 He was again re-elected at the 2019 general election, with a decreased vote share of 76.3% and a decreased majority of 33,176.
+He chaired the Work and Pensions Select Committee from 2020 to 2024.

 In April 2021, Timms praised the work of the controversial Jesus House Church on Twitter.
 His tweet came after an official apology from Labour leader Keir Starmer, who had admitted it had been a "mistake" to film a promotional video at the church when it had come to light that the pastor of the church, Agu Irukwu, had previously opposed same sex marriage and equality legislation.
 LGBT+ Labour said they were "disappointed" to see Timms' tweet so soon after Starmer's apology, after Timms was criticised for supporting the "anti-LGBTQ+" church.

 On 23 August 2021, Prime Minister Boris Johnson appointed Timms as the UK's trade envoy to Switzerland and Liechtenstein.

 Timms was knighted in the 2022 Birthday Honours for political and public service.

 At the 2024 general election, Timms was again re-elected with a decreased vote share of 51.6% and a decreased majority of 12,863.
+Timms was appointed to the Starmer ministry as Minister of State for Social Security and Disability.
+In July 2026, he was reappointed to the new government as Minister of State in the Department for Work and Pensions by Andy Burnham.

+Timms is a member of Labour Friends of Israel.